-7.2.3 PHY configuration packet
+7.4.3 PHY configuration packet

-It is possible to optimize Serial Bus performance for particular configurations the following ways:
+It is possible to configure Serial Bus performance in the following ways:

-- a) setting the gap_count used by all nodes to a smaller value (appropriate to the actual worst-case number of hops between any two nodes) - b) forcing a particular node to be the root after the next bus initialization (for example, in isochronous systems, the root shall be cycle-master capable)
+- a) Optimize the gap_count used by all nodes to a smaller value (appropriate to the actual worst case round-trip delay between any two nodes); and - b) Force a particular node to be the root after the next bus initialization (for instance, to insure that the root is cycle master capable).

-Both of these actions shall be effected for all nodes by means of the PHY configuration packet shown below.
-(The PH_CONTROL.request service affects only the local node and is not recommended for changes to gap_count) The procedures for using this PHY packet are described in section 8 of IEEE Std 1394-1995 and in clause clause 9.14 of this supplement.
+Both of these actions shall be effected for all nodes (including the originator) by means of the PHY configuration packet shown below.
+The PH_CONTROL.request service affects only the local node and is not recommended for changes to either gap_count or force_root.
+The procedures for using this PHY packet are described in section 8 of IEEE Std 1394-1995 and in clause 9.20 of this supplement.